NRA Says It Receives Foreign Funds, But None Goes To Election Work

 @aavst Комик и должен смешить людей! Правильно? Вот он и старается! Знаю Д.Трампа (по NRA). Приличный человек.— А.П. Торшин (@torshin_ru) November 8, 2015

-The House Intelligence Committee investigation into Russian interference in the 2016 elections, led by Republicans, reported that "Donald Trump Jr. briefly met with a Russian government official at the 2016 National Rifle Association annual meeting," but that the committee found no evidence that they discussed the election.
+The House intelligence committee investigation into Russian interference in the 2016 elections, led by Republicans, reported that "Donald Trump Jr. briefly met with a Russian government official at the 2016 National Rifle Association annual meeting," but the committee found no evidence that they discussed the election.

 NPR's Peter Overby contributed to this report.